cassowarii/sarabande/README.md

 This is a little dynamically-typed programming language I've been working on.

+It supports lists, hash tables, anonymous functions, and lexical closures, and it compiles down to a bytecode that's interpreted by a virtual machine.

 It is still extremely a work in progress, but we can already do some little basic test math programs:

 ```